-Lucas Translational Neuromodulation Laboratory
+Translational Neuromodulation Laboratory

-Timothy Lucas, MD is the Director of the Translational Neuromodulation Laboratory develops implantable brain-computer interface devices to bypass or augment damaged neural connections as a treatment for paralysis.
-They also examine decoding strategies for electricorticography in human BCI applications.
+The Translational Neuromodulation Laboratory develops implantable brain-computer interface devices to bypass or augment damaged neural connections as a treatment for paralysis.
+It also examines decoding strategies for electrocorticography in human BCI applications.

 The Smith Neurotrauma Laboratory’s main research focus centers on the study of the mechanisms and progressive degenerative damage that occurs with brain trauma.
 Specific concentration is paid to the nerve fibers in the brain, or axons, which are vulnerable to trauma.

 The Sharpe Spine Biomechanics Laboratory, headed by William C. Welch, MD, FACS, FICS, neurosurgery, and Beth Winkelstein, PhD, bioengineering, is a joint facility that enables collaborative bioengineering research between bioengineers and neurosurgery residents.